cast-tech/ASMGraph/README.md

 ```

 In the current working directory will be created `evaluation_result.xlsx` sheet.\
-That contains the comparison of each *collect file separated sheet by sheet.\
+That contains the comparison of each `*collect` file separated sheet by sheet.\
-Name of *collect files such important, the script tries to compare only collects which have the same name.\n
+Name of `*collect` files such important, the script tries to compare only collects which have the same name.

-Besides, comparing by collect file, the script provides also general comparison (sheet name `general_diff`).\
+Please note that the script performs comparisons based on collect file names. \
-That is the difference of while evaluation.
+Additionally, it provides a general comparison sheet (*general_diff*) to show the overall differences.